-Tough stains will bind to your carpet over time, which means that they need to be removed as soon as possible.
+Tough stains will bind to your carpet over time, so they must be removed immediately.
 We highly recommend treating all stains immediately using the methods outlined below.

-Note that different types of stains will require different treatment, so this guide is quite general.
-Do some research before treating any stain, otherwise you will probably just end up making the problem worse.
+Note that different types of stains will require different treatments, so this guide is quite general.
+Do some research before treating any stain.
+Otherwise, you will probably just end up making the problem worse.

 - Remove Any Physical Debris Immediately

-The first thing you will need to do is remove any physical debris with a spoon or fork.
-This is especially true in the case of food spills or pet faeces stains.
+First, you will need to remove any physical debris with a spoon or fork.
+This is especially true regarding food spills or pet faeces stains.

-When you’re doing this, you will need to be careful to make sure that you don’t force the stain further into your carpet.
+When you’re doing this, you will need to be careful to ensure you don’t force the stain further into your carpet.
 Use a scooping motion, but don’t apply any more downward pressure than necessary.

 - Blot the Area Dry

-Once you’ve removed as much liquid from the area as possible, you will need to use some sort of stain remover solution.
-This will vary according to the type of stain you’re dealing with, so make sure you’re careful.
+Once you’ve removed as much liquid from the area as possible, you must use some stain remover solution.
+This will vary according to the type of stain you’re dealing with, so be careful.

-In many cases, a simple mixture of vinegar and warm water will be enough to get rid of carpet stains.
-However, you might need to use a commercial stain remover for very tough problems.
+In many cases, a simple mixture of vinegar and warm water will be enough to remove carpet stains.
+However, you might need a commercial stain remover for very tough problems.

 - Cover With Baking Soda and Vacuum Clean